solidify-project/engine/_help/src/Pages/folders-structure/data.md

 }
 ```

-Then our template, that we will use to show the list of social profiles, will look like this:
+Then our template that we will use to show the list of social profiles will look like this:

 ```handlebars
 {{ Data.FoldersStructure.data.template01 }}
 ```

-> More details about layouts templates can be found in a dedicated [layout](/folders-structure/layout.html) section.
+> More details about layout templates can be found in the dedicated [layout](/folders-structure/layout.html) section.

 Finally, the html rendered by Solidify Engine will look like this: